ekonuma/ekonuma/README.md

-# Wellcome to my page, nice to meet you!
+# Welcome to my page, nice to meet you!

 ### Connect with me: